 If you’re nearing your 65th birthday, your mailbox is probably bursting with advertisements about signing up for Medicare.
 While turning 65 is generally the first requirement for Medicare eligibility, there are other factors that come into play, too.
 In this article, we’ll discuss several scenarios and explain what you’ll need to do once you’re ready to enroll.
-If you already know that you are eligible for Medicare, and you are ready to explore plans available in your area, click below to browse Renew’s Medicare Marketplace.

 How do I know if I’m eligible?

 In general, people who are eligible for Medicare fall under one of two profiles: those who are 65 and older, and those under 65 receiving social security benefits due to disabilities that prevent them from working.

 Typically, if you’re a citizen or permanent legal resident (i.e. green card holder) and have worked in the U.S. and paid taxes, you’ll qualify for Medicare Parts A & B. However, your premiums are affected by how long you and/or your spouse have worked, as well as your income.
 At a high level, once you’ve worked 10 years or more, you’ll be eligible for Part A at $0/month.
 And if you have an average income, your Part B premium will be $134/month.
 Higher incomes and less years worked will typically lead to higher premiums.

 What if this doesn’t sound like it applies to you?

 Even if you do not qualify for premium-free Part A, you may still be able to purchase Medicare coverage.
 You can make monthly payments for Part A if you meet one of the following criteria:

 - you have been a permanent legal resident for at least five years; or

 - you’ve been married to someone who meets one of the above criteria for at least one year.